substack/bga-format/readme.md

 # example

-This example describes a triangular prism.
+This example describes a triangular pyramid.

 The data section is shown as commented text for convenience, but in the real file this section would be binary.